datregu/Coding-Challenges/README.md

 ## Optimizations:
 Every time I resolve a kata I try to refactor and optimize my code, adding features like psedo-code for readability.
 ## Lessons Learned:
-I learn lessons with every kata I push, but one thing is for sure, even if a problem can have different solutions, we must seek for the ones more that are more efficient.
+I learn lessons with every kata I push, but one thing is for sure, even if a problem can have multiple solutions, we must seek for the ones more that are more efficient.